 12.0 MONITORING AND EVALUATION OF SEND

-12.01 We regularly and carefully monitor and evaluate the quality of provision we offer all pupils.
-The school reports the evaluations of all provisions to the School Council Representatives and the SEND Representative.
-These evaluation and monitoring arrangements promote an active process of continual review and improvement of provision for all pupils.
+12.1 We regularly and carefully monitor and evaluate the quality of provision we offer all pupils.
+The School reports the effectiveness of SEND provision to the Executive Leadership Team and the School Performance Review Board.